jorgeMFS/PhenoQC/README.md

 3. **Unique Identifiers & Ontologies:**
    - **Specify Unique Identifier Columns:** Select column names that uniquely identify each record (e.g., `SampleID,PatientID`).
-   - **Specify Phenotype Column:** Select the column containing phenotypic terms.
+   - **Specify Phenotype Columns:** Map phenotype columns to their target ontologies using either:
+     - JSON editor: Enter mappings in JSON format (e.g., `{"PrimaryPhenotype": ["HPO"], "DiseaseCode": ["DO"]}`)
+     - Visual editor: Use the interactive interface to map columns to ontologies
    - **Specify Ontologies to Map:** Select ontology IDs to map to (e.g., `HPO DO MPO`).
 Leave blank to use the default ontologies specified in `config.yaml`.

 4. **Run Quality Control:**